“Why Should I Care?”

 Until now, immigration enforcement largely avoided arrests in “sensitive” locations, such as schools and houses of worship.
 But now they have been instructed that no place is off limits.
 Is this not also designed to have a chilling effect on the very institutions that have the potential to bring support and encouragement–yes empowerment–to these marginalized people?

 This is why, as a pastor and a follower of Christ, I must care.
 I must speak out.
 Because this isn’t just about a country’s foreign and domestic policy.
 This is an issue of racism and yes (dare I say it) slavery!
 This is about a systematic effort to disenfranchise an entire segment of our society–our church members, our professionals, our workers, our neighbors and our children.
 To persecute them because of their race, the place they were born and the language they speak.
 To turn the public against them; to cause them to live in fear.
 To tear apart their families and their livelihoods through deportations, denied visas, and red tape.
-To drive some of them from our land and force the rest to serve us quietly like the slaves of the 19th century.
+To drive some of them from our land and force the rest to serve us quietly.

 So what can we do today?
 We can go back to the Bible and learn what it means to “love your neighbor as yourself.”
 Learn Jesus’ answer to the question, “Who is my neighbor.”
 We can break down the “us” vs. “them” mentality.
 We can welcome our brothers and sisters into our churches and stand in solidarity with them when they come under persecution.
 We can stop spreading the popular rhetoric and instead call out racism when we see its ugly head.